SVOSH at SCO

 Our Commitment

-SVOSH Members work year-round to ensure our trips are successful.
-To prepare for our four-day mission, students work over 3,500 combined hours during the school year collecting, sorting, and cleaning glasses donated by Lion's Clubs, eye doctors, and other groups from around the United States.
+SVOSH Members work year-round to ensure that our trips are successful.
+To prepare for our 4-day mission, students work over 3,500 combined hours during the school year collecting, sorting, and cleaning glasses donated by Lion's Clubs, eye doctors, and other groups from around the United States.
 In addition, each student must participate in a variety of group fund-raising activities to help supplement the invaluable financial support we receive from our supporters.

 Each member completes the following requirements: